CH PEOPLE.jpeg

 sv_logo_transparent.png

-Shepherd Village was designed by a group of active people, mostly >55.
-We wanted to create a close-knit neighborhood that will support aging in place, staying actively engaged in life and enjoying deep friendships.
+Shepherd Village is a beautifully-designed, close-knit neighborhood that aims to support aging in place, staying actively engaged in life and enjoying deep friendships.

-Shepherd Village is the first cohousing community in the state of West Virginia.
+Shepherd Village is the first (and so far, only!) cohousing community in the state of West Virginia.

 Click Shepherd Village Voice,